rackerlabs/docs-developer-blog/_posts/2018-12-07-oracle-general-ledger.md

 **Image source**: Author.

-### 1. Import data from the third-party tool to the staging table in Oracle
+### 1. Import data from the third-party tool to the staging table in Oracle.

 You can insert data from the third-party tool into a staging table in several ways, such as by using direct table entries or SQL*Loader.
 Use the method that works best for your situation.

-### 2. Validate the data in the staging table
+### 2. Validate the data in the staging table.

 In addition to validating your custom data, you should ensure that the following conditions are met:

 - The accounting period is valid and open.
 - The accounting date or GL date falls within an open or future period.
-- A set of books and chart of accounts are configured.
+- A set of books and a chart of accounts are configured.
 - A valid code combination is available to use.

-### 3. Insert data in the GL_INTERFACE table
+### 3. Insert data in the GL_INTERFACE table.

 The base table that's available for entries is `GL_INTERFACE`.
-This data in this table must have the format that this section describes.
-This is the format that the import program uses to make records in the GL system.
+The data in this table must have the format that this section describes.
+The import program uses this format to make records in the GL system.

 The following columns are required: